influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/config.md

 ### `[meta]`

-This section controls parameters for InfluxDB's metastore, which stores information on users, databases, retention policies, shards, and continuous queries.
+This section controls parameters for the InfluxDB metastore, which stores information on users, databases, retention policies, shards, and continuous queries.

 ### `dir = "/var/lib/influxdb/meta"`